Rapid Deployment Joint Task Force: The Carter Doctrine

 With the new administration elected in 1977, President Jimmy Carter signed Presidential Review Memorandum (PRM) 10, which undertook an evaluation of US strategy.
 The President signed Presidential Directive (PD) 18 on August 24, 1977, a part of which called for the establishment of a mobile force capable of responding to worldwide contingencies that would not divert forces from the North Atlantic Treaty Organization (NATO) or Korea.
 In 1978, three Army divisions (the 9th, 82nd, and 101st) and one Marine division were earmarked for such duties.
 There were however no substantial funds allocated and it remained a paper exercise.

 There were several reasons why the move to a Rapid Deployment Force did not occur in the 1970s.
 Unlike previous Cold War administrations, the US foreign and defense policies under President Carter saw retrenchment, not intervention in foreign affairs.
 Also, the Carter Administration had NATO as its focus with conventional force policy as a result of the buildup of Warsaw Pact forces.
-Domestically, there were many objections from the Congress and the media with regards to the use of United States military forces in the wake of the Vietnam War and in addition within the Defense Department, the Armed Services were just not enthusiastic about the establishment of another limited contingency organization.
+Domestically, there were many objections from the Congress and the media with regards to the use of United States military forces in the wake of the Vietnam War.
+Neither the Army, Air Force, Navy, or Marines were enthusiastic about the establishment of another limited contingency organization.

 A concerted effort to establish the envisioned force was not made until world events in 1979 ended the post-Vietnam malaise in the United States after the Fall of Saigon.
 The 1979 SALT II agreement with the Soviet Union led to a vigorous debate (and subsequent rejection by Congress of the treaty) which illustrated how far the United States military had fallen into disrepair during the 1970s.
-The 1979 Iranian Revolution; the 1979 energy crisis; the April 1980 failure of Operation Eagle Claw to rescue United States diplomatic personnel from Tehran, and the 1979 acknowledgment of a Soviet Army combat brigade in Cuba reinforced the appearance of weakness.
+The 1979 Iranian Revolution; the 1979 energy crisis; the April 1980 failure of Operation Eagle Claw to rescue United States diplomatic personnel from Tehran, and the 1979 acknowledgment of a Soviet Ground Forces combat brigade in Cuba reinforced the appearance of weakness.

-However, even before the 4 November 1979 seizure of the U.S. embassy in Tehran by a group of Islamist students and militants in support of the Iranian Revolution, President Carter announced the establishment of the Rapid Deployment Force, or RDF.
+However, even before the 4 November 1979 seizure of the U.S. embassy in Tehran by a group of Islamist students and militants in support of the Iranian Revolution, President Carter announced the establishment of the Rapid Deployment Force.
 The RDF concept was to develop a mobile strike force of Army, United States Navy, Marine and Air Force elements that could independently operate without the use of established forward bases or the facilities of friendly nations globally.
 The orientation of the RDF, however, was on the Middle East.
+The Soviet invasion of Afghanistan at the end of 1979 also strengthened the case for the force.

 This statement was followed-up in Carter's 1980 State of the Union address when he announced that any attempt by a foreign power to gain control of the Persian Gulf and surrounding area would be regarded as an attack on the vital interests of the United States, and be stopped by all means necessary including the use of military force.
 This was the first formal commitment of US military power to the region.